NesrineKata/Portfolio/README.md

 # PortfolioTemplate

-Template for an Angular application.
+Template for an Angular application (Portfolio).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.